 You need to be able to attend all four lessons to complete the course and obtain your certificate, so please only apply if you are able to commit to all four lessons.
 Due to the information provided, the first session is always mandatory.
 Should you be unable to attend one of the following sessions it might be possible to arrange an alternative session.
 (Note this sometimes comes at an extra cost).
 No refunds can be provided once you have paid and been confirmed on a course (except in some exceptional circumstances).

 We try to make the sessions fun and enjoyable for all, whilst still providing fully qualified, structured training.
-I hope you will also enjoy taking your course with Targeting Archery.
+We hope you will also enjoy taking your course with Targeting Archery.

 In subsequent lessons you will be shown how to set-up and take-down your own bow and have sights added to the bow when you will be shown how to shoot in the more common "Freestyle" method.
 Now with sights attached, these can be adjusted to match your shooting style and you will find your group of arrows moving towards the centre!